hannahcomiskey/mcmsupply/README.md

 ## Installation

-The package can be installed by cloning this repository: git clone
+The package can be installed by cloning this repository using the terminal command: git clone
 <https://github.com/hannahcomiskey/mcmsupply.git>

-Then running: devtools::install().
+Then running the R command: devtools::install().

 The source code for vignettes can be found in /vignettes/paper_vignettes.
 Below is a brief introduction.